eArmada8/gust_stuff/README.md

 Cloth meshes are all transformed; there is currently no "skip transformation" option since 4D meshes cannot be incorporated into glTF.

+*Note:* Some games, like Atelier Yumia, have models with very strange normals.
+If the model normals look very bad when imported into Blender, try importing with "Smooth Shading" instead of "Use Normal Data."

 **Command line arguments:**
 `g1m_to_basic_gltf.py [-h] [-o] g1m_filename`